nyu-cso-005-fa19/hw03-sol/README.md

 void decode(char* in_file_name, char* out_file_name, code_tree* root);
 ```

-that takes in `in_file_name` which now contains the name of the file
+that takes `in_file_name` which is now the name of the file
 containing the encoded bit stream, `out_file_name` which is the name
-of the file where the decoded plain text is to be written two, and
+of the file where the decoded plain text is to be written to, and
-`root` the root of the code tree that was used for generating
+`root` which is the root of the code tree that was used for generating
 `in_file_name`.

 The function should read in the contents of the file `in_file_name`, decode
-the contained bit sequence according to the given code tree, writing
+the contained bit sequence according to the given code tree, and write
 the decoded characters into the file `out_file_name`.
 Be careful that
 you detect in advance when the final byte of the input file is reached
 in order to know how many bits of the preceding byte are still part of